BrokenAnarchist/DBD-Winstreak-Tracker/README.md

 ## 🚀 Installation

 1. Download the latest `.zip` from the [Releases Page](https://github.com/BrokenAnarchist/DBD-Winstreak-Tracker/releases)
-2. Extract the Zip file into your main documents directory inside a new folder called "Winstreaks" (example: `D:\Documents\Winstreaks`) this is so everything will run properly and update accordingly when there are new updates available.
-If you wish to have the main exe file located somewhere else on your PC, you will need to create a desktop shortcut (for the time being, this will change in the future).
+2. Extract the `images` folder to your main documents directory inside a new folder called "Winstreaks" (example: `D:\Documents\Winstreaks`), this will allow you to have the exe program anywhere on your PC, while making sure the appropriate images will appear.
 3. Run the executable:
    `DBD Winstreaks.exe`